Earliest point Everton could be safe from Premier League relegation

 Jesse Marsch’s side will have only one game remaining.

-And if the Whites picked up a draw against Brighton, moving them to 35 points, then the Blues would also effectively be safe.
+And if the Whites picked up a solitary point in their next two games, moving them to 35 points, then the Blues would also effectively be safe should they win at Watford.

-Leeds would still trail Lampard's men by three points so Everton mathematically would not be secure.
+Leeds would strail Lampard's men by three points so Everton mathematically would not be secure.

 It's highly unlikely such a swing would occur, while the Toffees would still have a game in hand against Crystal Palace on Thursday 19 May at Goodison.